Best Gorilla Trekking Tours

 Which month is best to trek gorillas?

-The best time for gorilla trekking in Uganda and Rwanda is during the dry seasons—June to September and late December to February.
-During these months, the forest trails are less muddy, vegetation is thinner, and gorillas are more likely to stay at lower altitudes, making them easier to find.
-The clear skies and good lighting also make for excellent photography conditions.
-However, this is also peak season, so trekking permits and accommodation prices are generally higher.
+The best time for gorilla trekking in Uganda and Rwanda is during the dry seasons; June to September and late December to February.
+During these months, forest trails are less muddy and easier to walk.

 Good To Know